DesignCon is part of the Informa Markets Division of Informa PLC

 • System-level challenges of multi-voltage design

-Systems designers must resolve a complex set of tradeoffs among package/board/backplane design, choice of connector/materials, SerDes transmit/receive equalization capabilities, and signal coding schemes to get the high-speed serial channels in their system to meet both performance and cost requirements.
+System designers must resolve a complex set of tradeoffs among package/board/backplane/cable design, choice of connector/materials, SerDes transmit/receive equalization capabilities, and signal coding schemes to get the high-speed serial channels in their system to meet both performance and cost requirements.
 This track presents system analysis techniques, design studies, and technology/performance data to help system designers make design and technology choices that are as effective as possible.

 • Design, architecture and/or SI analysis of complete backplane and cable interconnect systems